FREE Uber Tax Info Pack

 The best way you can do this is by setting up a separate bank account especially for tax savings.
 Each time you get paid, transfer a set percentage of your earnings into the savings account.

-It’s difficult to say exactly how much you should put aside because everyone’s expenses are different, which affects how much GST you’ll pay.
+It’s difficult to say exactly how much you should put aside because everyone’s expenses and GST claims are different.
 But in our experience lodging BAS’s for thousands of drivers, most driver’s GST bills end up being somewhere between 5% and 8% of their net earnings.
 So if you’re someone who likes to play it safe, put aside 8% of what you receive in your bank account from your rideshare companies.
-Or alternatively if you want to save the minimum, then put aside 5% for now with the understanding that you may need to top up a little extra at BAS time.
+Or alternatively, if you just want to save the minimum, then put aside 5% for now with the understanding that you may need to top up a little extra at BAS time.

 Don’t forget that at the same time you’re saving for your GST bill you also need to be saving for your income tax bill.
 Visit our blog post on Saving for Your Uber Tax Bill to learn more about this.